AlexanderHolmes0/BlackJackApp/README.md

 More features to come in the future like card splitting and dealer reactions!
 ![](https://github.com/AlexanderHolmes0/BlackJackApp/blob/main/giphy.gif)

-*Note* If you have third-party cookies completely disabled then to gain persistent point storage you must turn them on for this site.
+*Note:* If you have third-party cookies completely disabled then to gain persistent point storage you must turn them on for this site.

-As always have fun and more to come!
+**As always have fun and more to come!**